 This year's LCAP will continue to focus on Academics, Culture & Climate, and Parent and Stakeholder engagement.
+We are excited about the addition of funding to support a music teacher, as well as funding for instructional aides to support increased academic achievement for our unduplicated pupils.
 We hope to increase our stakeholder engagement through more meaningful methods, such as, more contact with parents, students, community members, and district wide meetings with the lifting of COVID restrictions.
 By obtaining more feedback from all stakeholders in the community we can improve more areas in the education of our Sierra/Plumas County students.
-To enhance this process the school board will go through several meetings of strategic planning over the next several months to commit to a strong educational environment for all staff, students, and stakeholders.
+To enhance this process the school board will continue to go through several meetings of strategic planning over the next several months to commit to a strong educational environment for all staff, students, and stakeholders.